alexzielenski/Opee/README.md

 #### Configuration

 1. Link Opee.framework
-2. Set your install name base to /Library/Opee/DynamicLibraries
+2. Set your install name base to /Library/Opee/Extensions
 3. Configure your project to build for both I386 and X86_64 (Xcode nowadays chooses 64-bit by default)
 4. Add filters to your Info.plist in the format specified below

-## OPSwizzler
+## Hooking

-`OPSwizzler` is the class which can be used to hook C/C++ functions and Objective-C method calls.
-Its usage is as follows:
+`OPSwizzler` is the class which can be used to hook Objective-C method calls and `OPHooker` is a collection of few C funcions and macros which allow the ability to hook C/C++/Swift functions.
+Their usage is as follows:

 	@interface OriginalObject : NSObject